NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Introduction

-Moreover, it is costly to manipulate the order of encrypted data.
+Moreover, manipulating the order of encrypted data is costly.
 In HE, a vector is encrypted into a ciphertext and the only viable option for the server to reorder the data inside this vector is to perform an HE op that cyclically rotates the vector (HRot).
 As HRot is not cheap, prior studies have developed numerous algorithms and data rearrangement methods to minimize the cost for data reorganization in convolutional layers~\cite{juvekar_2018_gazelle, lee_2022_access, lee_2022_low, huang_2022_cheetah, kim_2023_optcnn, Zhang_2021_gala}.

-Due to these limitations, even the state-of-the-art FHE CNN implementations~\cite{lee_2022_access, lee_2022_low, kim_2023_optcnn} exhibit impractically long latency, taking minutes per inference for simple problems such as CIFAR10/100 and MNIST, that hinders their adoption for real-world ML services.
-Henceforth, we refer to the evaluation of a convolutional layer as \textbf{conv2d} to distinguish it from a plain convolution ($*$) operation.
+Despite these efforts, even the state-of-the-art FHE CNN implementations~\cite{lee_2022_access, lee_2022_low, kim_2023_optcnn} exhibit impractically long latency, taking minutes per inference for relatively simple problems such as CIFAR10/100 and MNIST.
+This hinders their adoption in real-world ML services.

+Henceforth, we will refer to the evaluation of a convolutional layer as \textbf{conv2d} to distinguish it from a plain convolution ($*$) operation.